ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 Juniper vSRX is a virtual security appliance that provides security and networking services at the perimeter or edge in virtualized private or public cloud environments.
 Within a VMware infrastructure, vSRX runs as a pair of virtual machines (VMs) within the vSphere environment.
 {: shortdesc}

+The current Juniper vSRX version that is installed is 18.4.
+{:note}

-You can install Juniper vSRX as one of the following:
+You can install Juniper vSRX as one of the following components:
-* Juniper vSRX virtual appliance on the management cluster
-* Juniper vSRX security or gateway appliance on the edge services cluster

-If you deploy the Juniper vSRX service on the management cluster, Juniper vSRX protects the traffic in the management cluster.
-That is, the service only protects traffic that you forward from your devices, for example, setting the default gateway to point to Juniper vSRX.
+* As a virtual appliance on the management cluster.
+In this case, Juniper vSRX protects the traffic in the management cluster.
+That is, the service  protects only the traffic that you forward from your devices, for example, setting the default gateway to point to Juniper vSRX.

-If you deploy the Juniper vSRX service on the edge services cluster, Juniper vSRX works like a gateway appliance, which you can set without touching any of the devices.
+* As a security or gateway appliance on the edge services cluster.
+In this case, Juniper vSRX works like a gateway appliance, which you can set without having to configure any devices.
 Juniper vSRX protects all clusters in the same pod and data center.
-With this deployment, you would route all traffic in the same pod and data center to protect a broader portion of the system.
+With this deployment, you route all traffic in the same pod and data center to protect a broader portion of the system.

 Juniper vSRX is built on the Junos operating system (Junos OS) and delivers networking and security features similar to ones on the software releases for SRX Series Services Gateways.

 Juniper vSRX provides a complete Next-Generation Firewall (NGFW) solution, including core firewall, VPN, NAT, advanced Layer 4 through Layer 7 security services such as Application Security, intrusion detection and prevention (IPS), and UTM features,  which include Enhanced Web Filtering and Anti-Virus.

 You can install multiple instances of this service as needed.
-You can manage this service by using the J-Web interface link provided on the service details page on the IBM Cloud for VMware Solutions console.
+You can manage this service by using the J-Web interface link provided on the service details page on the {{site.data.keyword.vmwaresolutions_full}} console.

-The current Juniper vSRX version that is installed is 18.4.
-{:note}

 ## Technical specifications for Juniper vSRX
 {: #vsrx_overview-specs}